MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-semantic-functions.md

 - `is_holiday(...)` uses the [holidays](https://pypi.org/project/holidays/) Python package to return `true` if the date is a holiday in the given country.
 - `to_geopandas(...)` converts a FabricDataFrame to a [GeoPandas](https://geopandas.org/en/stable/) GeoDataFrame.
-- `parse_phonenumber(...)` uses the [phonenumbers](https://pypi.org/project/phonenumbers/) Python package to parse a phone number into its components.
+- `parse_phonenumber(...)` uses the [phone numbers](https://pypi.org/project/phonenumbers/) Python package to parse a phone number into its components.
 - `validators` uses the [validators](https://pypi.org/project/validators/) Python package to validate common data types like email and credit card numbers.

 ## Custom semantic functions